Senior Year High School Courses

 English Placement Test (EPT)

-If you’re unable to fulfill the requirement with one of the ways described above, you must take the English Placement Test (EPT).
-You can take it only once — and you must take it before enrolling in CSU courses.
-CAUTION: This is your last chance to avoid having to enroll in remedial English courses.
+If you’re unable to fulfill the requirement with one of the ways described above, it is recommended that you take the English Placement Test (EPT).
+Taking the EPT is your last chance to determine if you are required to take remedial English courses as an incoming freshmen.

 Prepare seriously by reading daily, practicing your writing skills, and accessing the practice tests we’ve prepared for you.